Introduction

 Native browser API

 Like the browser extension, the screenshot will be captured locally using the Native browser API.
-This means that it won't go through our servers, and the results will almost always be perfect.
+This means it won't go through our servers, and the results will almost always be perfect.

 This could be useful to capture on-page elements like Videos & <canvas> containing cross-domain content that cannot be rendered.